ligolang/tezos-academy/src/frontend/src/pages/Chapters/JS/ChapterVariant/course.md

 In JsLIGO, the unique value of the unit type is _unit_.

 ```
-let n: unit = unit;
+const n: unit = unit;
 ```

 ## Variant

-A variant type is a user-defined or a built-in type (in case of options) that defines a type by cases, so a value of a variant type is either this, or that or...
+A variant type is a user-defined or a built-in type (in the case of options) that defines a type by cases, so a value of a variant type is either this, or that, or...
 The simplest variant type is equivalent to the enumerated types found in Java, C++, JavaScript etc.

 Here is how we define a coin as being either head or tail (and nothing else):